burakericok/hard_sphere_transitions/README.md

 # **Transitions Between Critical Points of the Configuration Spaces of Hard Spheres**

 This is a notebook that allows one to visualize the precomputed transitions between the critical points of the configuration spaces of hard spheres.
+Given two critical points, the best assignment between them is found using Gromov-Wasserstein distance.
 The transitions are computed using _the zero temperature string_ method proposed by Ren and Vanden-Eijnden.
 Currently, the transitions are available for $n=2$ spheres.

 Note: This notebook can be used in conjunction with the notebook that plots the known critical points of the configuration spaces of hard spheres.